dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 >>> from dwave.system import LeapHybridCQMSampler
 >>> sampler = LeapHybridCQMSampler()     # doctest: +SKIP

+Submit the CQM to the selected solver.
+For one particular execution, with a maximum allowed runtime of 3 minutes, the CQM hybrid sampler returned 47 samples, out of which 31 were solutions that met all the
+constraints:

 >>> sampleset = sampler.sample_cqm(cqm, time_limit=180)  # doctest: +SKIP

-For one particular execution, the CQM hybrid sampler returned 47 samples, out of which 31 were solutions that met all the constraints, including the best solution
-found:

 >>> print("{} feasible solutions of {}.".format(
 ...       sampleset.record.is_feasible.sum(), len(sampleset)))   # doctest: +SKIP
 31 feasible solutions of 47.